-District Master Capital Plan highlights security, transportation, IT and facility needs
+District Master Capital Plan highlights school facility needs

 CASTLE ROCK— The Douglas County population and the capital needs of the school district are expanding.
 This was the message that the Long Range Planning Committee delivered to the Douglas County School District (DCSD) Board of Education in June as it presented the 2016-2017 five-year Master Capital Plan.